oscal-compass/compliance-trestle-demos/trestle_task_xccdf_result_to_oscal_ar/README.md

-# compliance-trestle-task-osco-to-oscal-demo
+# compliance-trestle-task-xccdf-to-oscal-demo

-Simple example of using trestle to facilitate transforming OSCO results to OSCAL (partial) results.
+Simple example of using trestle to facilitate transforming XCCDF results to OSCAL (partial) results.

 ## Prerequisites